Mozart Residence

 Prices in parentheses are combined tickets for the Birthplace and Residence.

-The combi ticket is valid for 24 hours beginning with the time of aquisitation.
+The combined ticket for both museums is valid for 48 hours from the time of validation on site.
 It is not transferable to other persons.

 Those entitled to a reduction must prove their entitlement by means of a valid identification documen.